phx-verse/docs/docs/Tutorials/claimAridrop.md

 ---
 slug: /tutorial/claimAirdrop
-sidebar_position: 3
+sidebar_position: 13
 ---

 # Claim Airdrop

-PHX is the governance token of PHXVERSE, deployed on Conflux eSpace, the token address is `0x13db4686f3D1D9ec918A70AE8fbd52f82949906C`.
+PHX is the governance token of PHXVerse, deployed on Conflux eSpace, the token address is `0x13db4686f3D1D9ec918A70AE8fbd52f82949906C`.

 If you are a user of PHX pool or a holder of the PHX Pool v1 Genesis NFT, then you have the opportunity to claim PHX tokens.
 The claiming process is as follows: